statsbiblioteket/digital-pligtaflevering-aviser-tools/tools/dpa-tools-deployment/for-deployment/README.md

-The binary tarball sent to drift will have this structure:
+The binary tarball sent to IT-Drift will have this structure:

     bin/
     conf/
+    java-wrappers/
     libs/
     tomcat-apps/